 What Differentiates California Avocados?

-California Avocados are cultivated with dedication to quality and freshness, by about 3,000 growers, on approximately 50,000 acres in California from San Diego to Monterey.
+California Avocados are cultivated with a dedication to quality and freshness, by about 3,000 growers, on approximately 50,000 acres in California from San Diego to Monterey.
 The Golden State’s terroir and coastal climate provide ideal growing conditions to produce these delectable avocados!

 Locally grown California Avocados are picked at their peak resulting in fruit that is consistent in taste and texture.
 California Avocados are in season from spring to summer, so now is the perfect time to make dishes like this!